Praharsh412/ConwayGameOfLife/README.txt

 $python3 -m pip install pygame OR
 $python -m pip install pygame

+Unzip the folder and then navigate to the unzipped folder where this four files are present.

 Navigate to the folder where the files are present , and in the terminal or command prompt execute 'main.py'

 $python3 main.py OR $python main.py   (BASED ON THE PATH VARIABLE SET FOR THE PYTHON 3.x version)